skyra-project/skyra/docker/README.md

     -   Service name in docker-compose: `redis`
     -   Image used: `redis:alpine`
     -   For more information see [redis]
+-   Hasteserver
+    -   Service name in docker-compose: `hasteserver`
+    -   Image used: `skyrabot/haste-server:latest`
+    -   For more information see [skyra-project/docker-images]
+-   Outflux
+    -   Service name in docker-compose: `outflux`
+    -   Image used: `skyrabot/outflux:latest`
+    -   For more information see [skyra-project/outflux]

 <!-- Link dump -->